A variety of cultures, a range of experiences

 Cultures and religions are diverse and dynamic, which means people from culturally and linguistically diverse backgrounds are not homogenous.

-There are a number of important considerations that need to be kept in mind in relation to ‘culture’ and ‘cultural identity’, including:
+There are several important considerations that need to be kept in mind in relation to ‘culture’ and ‘cultural identity’, including:

 - Everyone has a cultural identity; however, it is not always recognised or defined by the person themself.
 Sometimes, culture is seen simply as ‘just the way we do things’.